Hindus: Colonial-era usage (18th to 20th century)

 During the colonial era, the term Hindu had connotations of native religions of India, that is religions other than Christianity and Islam.
-In the 18th century, Gentoo term was also used along with Hindu term.
 In early colonial era Anglo-Hindu laws and British India court system, the term Hindu referred to people of all Indian religions as well as two non-Indian religions: Judaism and Zoroastrianism.
 In the 20th century, personal laws were formulated for Hindus, and the term 'Hindu' in these colonial 'Hindu laws' applied to Buddhists, Jains and Sikhs in addition to denominational Hindus.

 Beyond the stipulations of British colonial law, European orientalists and particularly the influential Asiatick Researches founded in the 18th century, later called The Asiatic Society, initially identified just two religions in India – Islam, and Hinduism.
 These orientalists included all Indian religions such as Buddhism as a subgroup of Hinduism in the 18th century.
-These texts called followers of Islam as Mohamedans, and all others as Hindus.
+These texts termed followers of Islam as Mohamedans, and all others as Hindus.
 The text, by the early 19th century, began dividing Hindus into separate groups, for chronology studies of the various beliefs.
 Among the earliest terms to emerge were Seeks and their College (later spelled Sikhs by Charles Wilkins), Boudhism (later spelled Buddhism), and in the 9th volume of Asiatick Researches report on religions in India, the term Jainism received notice.

 According to Pennington, the terms Hindu and Hinduism were thus constructed for colonial studies of India.
 The various sub-divisions and separation of subgroup terms were assumed to be result of "communal conflict", and Hindu was constructed by these orientalists to imply people who adhered to "ancient default oppressive religious substratum of India", states Pennington.
 Followers of other Indian religions so identified were later referred Buddhists, Sikhs or Jains and distinguished from Hindus, in an antagonistic two-dimensional manner, with Hindus and Hinduism stereotyped as irrational traditional and others as rational reform religions.
 However, these mid-19th-century reports offered no indication of doctrinal or ritual differences between Hindu and Buddhist, or other newly constructed religious identities.
 These colonial studies, states Pennigton, "puzzled endlessly about the Hindus and intensely scrutinized them, but did not interrogate and avoided reporting the practices and religion of Mughal and Arabs in South Asia", and often relied on Muslim scholars to characterise Hindus.